ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ```
 GET http://localhost:8080/taskana/api/v1/classifications
 ```
 However, you will can an empty list as response.
 No Tasks can be seen without authorization.
-Taskana checks for permissions each toime you access a Workbasket or a Task.
+Taskana checks for permissions each time you access a Workbasket or a Task.
 The permission check cannot be successfull, as there are no users yet.
 You need to configure security as described below in order to access Tasks.
+You can read more about security [here](../core-concepts/security-permissions.md)

 ## Set up Kadai Security
 Add a ```security``` folder into the ```com.example.demo``` package (in src/main/java/com/example/demo).
 This folder will contain the ldap-security.
-The ldap-security consists of one configurer class: BootWebSecurityConfigurer (will be replaced), one mvc configuration for handling recources and messages of the application: WebMvcConfig, and one example configuration ExampleWebSecurityConfig.
+The ldap-security consists of one configurer class: BootWebSecurityConfigurer (will be replaced), and one example configuration ExampleWebSecurityConfig.

 ### Step 6: Add security dependencies and change configuration